Salesforce MCP server

 Stats

-The Salesforce MCP Server enables natural language interactions with your Salesforce data and metadata.
-It allows Claude to query, modify, and manage Salesforce objects and records using everyday language, providing an intuitive interface to your Salesforce environment.
+The Salesforce MCP server integrates Claude with Salesforce, enabling natural language interactions with your Salesforce data and metadata.
+This implementation allows Claude to query, modify, and manage Salesforce objects and records using everyday language, making it easier to work with your Salesforce environment.

 Installation